 Prior to working in the mental health field, I was an employment lawyer in the City.
 As a result of this experience, I have a direct understanding of the culture of the City and similarly highly pressurised working environments.

-I have the following qualifications:
+In addition to varied continuous professional development courses, I have the following qualifications:

 MA Integrative Psychotherapy and Counselling (The Minster Centre, London);